MrD4rkne/OOP/PublicTransport/README.md

 *now for each stop*
 <stop's name> <interval>
 ```
-- last interval is time during which tram waits on loop (on both sides.
+- last interval is time during which tram waits on loop (on both sides).
 - stop's inside line must be declared before in stops' section

 ### Logic